About The Howling ‘Yotes

 - After Dinner Speaking- An original, humorous speech by the student, designed to exhibit sound speech composition, thematic, coherence, direct communicative public speaking skills, and good taste.
 The speech should not resemble a night club act, an impersonation, or comic dialogue.
 Audio-visual aids may or may not be used to supplement and reinforced the message.
 Minimal notes are permitted.
 Maximum time limit is 10 minutes.

-- Communication Analysis- An original speech by the student designed to offer an explanation and/or evaluation of a communication event such as a speech, speaker, movement, poem, poster, film, campaign, etc., through the use of rhetorical principles.
+- Communication Analysis- An original speech by the student-designed to offer an explanation and/or evaluation of a communication event such as a speech, speaker, movement, poem, poster, film, campaign, etc., through the use of rhetorical principles.
 Audio-visual aids may or may not be used to supplement and reinforce the message.
 Manuscripts are permitted.
 Maximum time limit is 10 minutes.

 - Interpretive Events

 - Dramatic Duo- A cutting from one or more texts of literary merit, humorous or serious, involving the portrayal of two or more characters presented by two individuals.
 The material may be drawn from any genre of literature.
 This is not an acting event; thus, no costumes, props, lighting, etc, are to be used.
 Presentation is from the manuscript and the focus should be off-stage and not to each other.
-Maximum time limit is 10 minutes including introduction.
+The maximum time limit is 10 minutes including introduction.

 - Limited Preparation